 In December 2023, the Company was advised by the Bureau of Land Management (Oregon State Office) that the Red Mountain mining claims are located on land that has been withdrawn from mineral development by an Act of Congress for the Steens Mountain Wilderness Area and the Steens Mountain Cooperative Management and Protection Area.
-As a result, \$7,430 in previously-capitalized costs for the Red Mountain property have been written off, leaving the Idol City and Pine Creek properties as the Company's only remaining mineral properties.
+As a result, \$7,430 in previously-capitalized costs for the Red Mountain property were written off in 2023, leaving the Idol City and Pine Creek properties as the Company's only remaining mineral properties.